MatteoPiselli/MatteoPiselli/README.md

 Front deployed with Expo and Back on Vercel

 🔹 **Locapic**
-Locapic is a mobile application that allows you to geolocate a user by materializing his movements on an interactive map and offering the possibility of adding points of interest and finding them easily.
+Locapic is a mobile application that allows to geolocate a user by materializing his movements on an interactive map and offering the possibility of adding points of interest.
 View the [repo front-end](https://github.com/MatteoPiselli/locapic-frontend) / [repo back-end](https://github.com/MatteoPiselli/locapic-backend)

 Front deployed with Expo and Back on Vercel